ajk-5/WT4Q/WT4Q/README.md

 bun dev
 ```

+`npm run dev` relies on `cross-env` to set the `HTTPS` environment variable so
+the development server works on Windows and Unix-based systems alike.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.